 Monthly Tech-Tip | No tracking!
 No ads! |

-Another development has been black and dark red burning casting bodies.
+Long casting times usually make thicker walls impractical in slip casting.
+However, we now have casting bodies that make it possible to cast 5mm walls in 10-15 minutes, meaning we can make heavy stoneware mugs using the slip casing process.
+We also have black and dark red burning casting body recipes.
 These interact with glazes to produce beautiful stoneware-type surfaces.
-The beauty of slip casting is that you can mix your own clay body recipes and fine-tune their degree of vitrification, color and glaze fit.
+A real beauty of slip casting is that you can mix your own clay body recipes so you can fine-tune their degree of vitrification, color and glaze fit.

 This shape is one of many suggestions I got from MidJourney.com when I described what I needed.
 Consider the advantages of this for slip-casting: